-Seller was not aware that the transfer of stock to the Trust would terminate Company's S corporation election.
-Company, Shareholders, Purchasers, and the Trust agree to make adjustments during the termination period (consistent with the treatment of Company as an S corporation) as may be required by the Service.
+Company had no intention or desire to terminate its S corporation election.
+Company and Shareholders agree to make adjustments during the termination period (consistent with the treatment of Company as an S corporation) as might be required by the Service.